Michael O'Rourke (gambler)

-Michael "Mike" O'Rourke (1862 – 1882[?]), aka "Johnny O'Rourke" or "Johnny-Behind-the-Deuce", was a professional gambler of the Old West.
+Michael O'Rourke (1862 – 1882[?]), aka "Johnny O'Rourke" or "Johnny-Behind-the-Deuce", was a professional gambler of the Old West.
 While living in Charleston, Arizona, he killed Henry Schneider, a popular mine engineer, in what O'Rourke said was self-defense.
 But citizens were aroused and threatened to lynch O'Rourke.
 Constable George McKelvey took O'Rourke to Tombstone, chased by the angry mob.
 Once there, Deputy U.S. Marshal and Tombstone Police Chief Virgil Earp, his brother Wyatt, Cochise County Sheriff Johnny Behan, and others saved him from the crowd.

 Life in Tombstone

 O'Rourke first surfaced in Tucson when he was 16, where he developed into a talented poker player.
 He was often accused of cheating, but more often than not his accusers recanted in view of his reputation for being good with a gun and fast on the draw.
 There is evidence that O'Rourke had a fast temper and was prone to altercations, but none to support his having been in any gunfights.
 He relocated to the rough town of Charleston, a stamp mill town of about 200 individuals 9 mi southwest of Tombstone on the San Pedro River.